cognitedata/reveal/documentation/docs/migration-guide.md

 }
 ```

 If the model isn't compatible with `@cognite/reveal`, it must be reprocessed.
-This can be done by [uploading a new revision in Cognite Fusion](https://docs.cognite.com/cdf/3d/guides/3dmodels_upload.html).
+This can be done by [uploading a new revision in Cognite Data Fusion](https://docs.cognite.com/cdf/3d/guides/3dmodels_upload.html).